not-ilinked/Sunrise/README.md

 Sunrise is a simple and efficient object -> byte serializer/deserializer.<br>
 Format wise it's somewhat similar to the MP4 container but is also inspired a lot from JSON.<br>

-Currently the only way of serializing would be to create the Sunrise objects yourself, tho i can see myself writing something like Json.NET's "JsonProperty" attribute.

 # Usage
 ### Serializing
 ```cs